Sandy Hook Elementary School shooting: Final months

 According to a report by the Office of the Child Advocate in Connecticut in November 2014, Lanza may have had anorexia nervosa.
 The authors wrote that "Anorexia can produce cognitive impairment and it is likely that anorexia combined with an autism spectrum disorder and OCD compounded Lanza's risk for suicide".
 They also noted that at the time of his death, Lanza "was anorexic (he was six feet tall (183 cm) and weighed 112 pounds (51 kg)), to the point of malnutrition and resultant brain damage."

 He was also living in almost total isolation in his room, spending most of his time on the internet playing World of Warcraft and other video games.
 The report stated that he "descended" into a world where his only communication with the outside world was with members of a cyber-community, "a small community of individuals that shared his dark and obsessive interest in mass murder".

 In the weeks before the killings, Lanza's mother was considering moving him to another town.
 She planned to purchase a recreational vehicle for him to stay in so that potential purchasers could see the house without disturbing him.
 The Report of the Child Advocate stated that:

 James Knoll, a forensic psychiatrist at SUNY Upstate Medical University, was consulted about what motivated Lanza to kill.
 Knoll states that Lanza's final act conveyed a distinct message: "I carry profound hurt—I'll go ballistic and transfer it onto you."

 Legal proceedings

 In January 2015, the families of two of the first-graders who died in the shooting filed a lawsuit against the city of Newtown and the Newtown Board of Education alleging inadequate security at the school.
-In March, it was announced that parents of children and teachers killed in the shooting had filed lawsuits against the estate of Nancy Lanza.
-The suits are based on a claim that she did not properly secure her firearms, which allowed her son, a person with mental health issues, to gain access to them.
+On May 7, 2018, judgement was published on the side of the defendants, concluding in part that "the court has decided that the plaintiffs' claims against the defendants are barred by governmental immunity".
+In March 2015, it was announced that parents of children and teachers killed in the shooting had filed lawsuits against the estate of Nancy Lanza.
+The suits were based on a claim that she did not properly secure her firearms, which allowed her son, a person with mental health issues, to gain access to them.
 The attorneys representing the families said Lanza was believed to have had homeowner's insurance on her home worth more than $1 million and they were seeking compensation based on that.
+The case was settled in December 2015, with 16 plaintiffs sharing a $1.5m payment from the estate.